smhr/ska-src-training-containers/Talks/intro-singularity-containers/README.md

 **NOTE**

-If you use singularity with the shell option and and image from `library://`, `docker://`, and `shub://` URIs this creates an ephemeral container that disappears when the shell is exited.
+If you use Singularity with the shell option and and image from `library://`, `docker://`, and `shub://` URIs this creates an ephemeral container that disappears when the shell is exited.

 ### Executing command from a container